-- The controller checks that the command source and the controller mode match. - 2.
-The controller checks if the close conditions are OK.
+- The controller checks that the command source and the controller mode match: - In AUTO mode, the power management system must send the command to close the breaker.
+The controller ignores all other external commands. - In SEMI mode, the command to close the breaker can come from the following: - The operator can press the push-button Close breaker on the display unit. - The operator can use PICUS to send a close breaker command. - An external source, like a PLC. - The controller checks if the close conditions are OK.
 The following conditions must be met: - The controller checks whether the inverter breaker is open.
 If the inverter breaker is already closed, the sequence stops, and an info message is shown. - Inverter breaker configuration restrictions for Allow breaker close when are OK: - If configured as Inverter is started, inverter must be running. - If configured as Inverter is stopped, inverter must be stopped. - If configured as Inverter in any state, inverter can be running or stopped. - If the digital input Inverter breaker > Command > Block breaker close is activated, an info message is shown. - 3.
-The controller checks if the inverter is running. - If the inverter is not running, the controller continues from step 7. - 4.
-The controller checks if the voltage and frequency from the inverter are in the allowed range \.
-If these are not in the range, then the controller cancels the close command and displays an info message. - The controller checks if the voltage and frequency on the busbar are in the allowed range \\.
+The controller checks if the inverter is running. - If the inverter is not running, the controller continues from step - 4.
+The controller checks if the voltage and frequency from the inverter are in the allowed range .
+If these are not in the range, then the controller cancels the close command and displays an info message. - The controller checks if the voltage and frequency on the busbar are in the allowed range .
 If these are not in the range, then the controller cancels the close command and displays an info message. - 6.
 The controller attempts to synchronise the inverter to the busbar. - When the inverter and busbar are synchronised, the controller activates the Breakers > Inverter breaker > Control > Breaker Close output to close the breaker. - If the inverter and busbar do not synchronise within the time allowed, the controller activates a Breaker synchronisation failure alarm. - 7.
 The controller checks if the inverter breaker is closed: - If the inverter breaker has closed, the inverter breaker close sequence has been completed successfully. - If the inverter breaker has not closed, the controller activates the Breaker closing failure alarm.

-NOTE \ See Inverter > AC setup > Voltage and frequency OK for the Inverter ranges.
+NOTE See Inverter > AC setup > Voltage and frequency OK for the Inverter ranges.

-\\ See Busbar > AC setup > Voltage and frequency OK for the Busbar ranges.
+See Busbar > AC setup > Voltage and frequency OK for the Busbar ranges.